vincentchoqueuse/cheatsheet_python/docs/source/exercices/index.rst

 Be organized
 ------------

-Before diving into the exercices, I recommend you to create a folder with the following organisation
+I recommend you to create a folder with the following organisation

 .. code :: bash